Group of runners on a park road at dusk

 • recovery support between hard sessions

-If the tweak changes the purpose of the run, it is the wrong tweak.
+If the tweak changes the purpose of the run, it's probably the wrong tweak.

 1) Add a controlled fast finish

-This is one of the safest ways to make a long run feel more alive.
+A fast finish is one of the easiest ways to make a long run feel less samey without making the whole thing hard.

 • run easy for most of the session